puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 	puppet resource user ralph

 Potent stuff.
 Note that Ralph's password attribute is set to `'!!'`.
 This isn't a proper password at all!
 In fact, it's a special value indicating Ralph has no password whatsoever.
-If he had a soul, it would be locked out of his body.

 {% task 3 %}
 Rectify the situation.
 Set Ralph's password to *puppetlabs*.